Oilers vs Panthers Odds, Spread, and Total

 Oilers vs Panthers Betting Trends

-- The total has gone OVER in five of Edmonton's last six games.
+- The total has gone OVER in six of Edmonton's last six games.

-- Edmonton is 1-5 SU in its last six games against Florida.
+- Edmonton is 2-6 SU in its last eight games against Florida.

-- The total has gone OVER in five of Florida's last six games.
+- The total has gone OVER in six of Florida's last six games.

-- The total has gone OVER in five of Florida's last five games against Edmonton.
+- The total has gone OVER in seven of Florida's last seven games against Edmonton.

 Oilers vs Panthers Injury Reports